gjuchault/typescript-service-starter/README.md

 ### Client generation

-You can check [trpc's documentation](https://trpc.io/docs/client) to have an automatic client with typing. `AppRouter` is exported on the index file.
-If you wish to use your own client, remember that nested routers in trpc are using dot instead of slash (eg.: `GET http://localhost:8080/api/healthcheck.healthcheck`).
+You can check [ts-rest's documentation](https://ts-rest.com/docs/core/fetch) to have an automatic client with typing. `routerContract` is exported on the index file.

 ### Node.js, npm version